Italophilia: Roman era

-Rome was the center of the Roman Empire that stretched across a large segment of the then-known world, and later became the center of the Roman Catholic faith.
+Rome was the centre of the Roman Empire that stretched across a large segment of the then-known world, and later became the centre of the Roman Catholic faith.
 Roman civilization was transplanted to many parts of Europe, the Mediterranean basin, North Africa and the Near East in the form of law, architecture, engineering, roads, aqueducts, public baths, sanitation, trade, literature, art, libraries, hospitals and agriculture.
 It was possible for the people in the provinces to attain Roman citizenship, rise to the Senate, and even to become Roman emperor.
 The Roman provinces, having received much of the benefit of Roman civilization, became Romanized to a large degree.
 Winston Churchill states:

 The Christian faith was viewed in Rome as contrary to prevailing religious and political beliefs and, consequently, was suppressed.
 Many Christians in Rome and elsewhere were persecuted.
-After the conversion of the Emperor Constantine to Christianity in 312 AD, Christianity flourished and became an integral part of Roman life.
-Roman Catholicism, which combined Christianity and Roman administration, emerged in a form easily recognizable today, and took root in Rome and much of the Roman Empire.
+After the conversion of Emperor Constantine to Christianity in 312 AD, Christianity flourished and became an integral part of Roman life.
+Roman Catholicism, which combined Christianity and Roman administration, emerged in a form easily recognizable today and took root in Rome and much of the Roman Empire.
 The Church adopted many religious customs and forms common in pre-Christian Rome, such as the stole and other vestments, the use of incense and holy water in purifications, burning candles before the altar, the veneration of saints, the architecture of the basilica, the law of Rome as a basis for canon law, the title Pontifex Maximus for the Pope, and Latin as the language of Catholic ritual.

 The cultural patrimony of Roman literature, architecture and sculpture inspired many of the achievements of the Middle Ages and Renaissance in Italy and the rest of Europe.
-Works by poets, authors and historians, such as Ovid, Horace, Catullus, Lucretius, Cicero, Virgil, Livy, and Tacitus had a far reaching impact on the Western world.
+Works by poets, authors and historians, such as Ovid, Horace, Catullus, Lucretius, Cicero, Virgil, Livy, and Tacitus had a far-reaching impact on the Western world.

 The legacy of Rome is apparent in the Western world, and elsewhere, in numerous ways, such as: